ksu-cs-textbooks/cc410/content/y-milestones/07-checkout.md

 date: 2021-03-06T00:53:26-05:00
 ---

-{{% notice warning %}}

-# Not Updated

-This has not been updated for Fall 2021 yet - if you get here and see this, let the instructor know so the updated version gets posted.

-{{% /notice %}}
 This page lists the milestone requirements for **Milestone 7** of the **CC 410 Restaurant Project**.
 Read the requirements carefully and discuss any questions with the instructors or TAs.

 ## Purpose

-The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Starfleet Subs_, based in the [Star Trek](https://en.wikipedia.org/wiki/Star_Trek) universe.
+The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Hero Pizza_, celebrating the heroes from cartoons, comic books, movies, and more.

 The seventh milestone involves finalizing the GUI for creating combos, and handling the steps to check out and pay for an order, including printing a receipt.
 The purpose is to continue to learn how to use and modify an existing GUI and interface with an external library.